 Bluegrass ≠ Old Time

 So that’s Bluegrass.
 How does that differ from Old Time?
 Old Time is the kind of music that was going on before bluegrass, in the Appalachian hills.
 This music was often played on porches and at square dances.
-The songs were based on well-known melodies, but could go on for really long periods.
+The songs were based on well-known melodies but could go on for really long periods.
 “Solos” just aren’t necessary.
 Entire songs are almost like solos, in that the musicians are constantly throwing their own variations and flair into the melodies.
 The songs ebb and flow as a whole, rather than follow standardize compositions.
-Singing is often in short phrases broken up by long instrumental periods, and harmony is less common.
+Singing is often in short phrases broken up by long instrumental periods.
+Harmony happens with the instruments in the melodies, but less so with vocals.
 Melody is very strong, with fiddles leading the party.
 Mandolins are rare, but if present, also are predominantly melody.
 Guitar and bass are very consistent and do very little melody.
 Even things like walking a chord transition is enough flair to go a long way.
 The banjo is perhaps the most distinctly different.
 Instead of plucking the strings as in three-finger style, the hand is held in a claw shape and the fingernail strikes down on the strings while the thumb pulls the drone string.
-There are many variations, but this still of banjo is known as clawhammer or frailing style and may be the easiest way to distinguish Bluegrass from Old Time.
+There are many variations, but this style of banjo is known as clawhammer or frailing style and maybe the easiest way to distinguish Bluegrass from Old Time.

 Unique Traits of Bluegrass